Mondjoe/CharmCapsule/README.md

           description: Compare result returned
 `

----

- How to Enable Swagger in NestJS
+Enable Swagger in NestJS

-Add this inside main.ts:
+Add this to main.ts:

 `ts
 import { SwaggerModule, DocumentBuilder } from '@nestjs/swagger';